CSUF-ACM/epp-review/src/_docs/arrays/odd-sum.md

 title: Odd Sum
 permalink: /docs/arrays/odd-sum/
 ---
-Create a functioned named {% ihighlight c++ %}oddSum{% endihighlight %}.
+Create a function named {% ihighlight c++ %}oddSum{% endihighlight %}.
 This function will return the sum of every odd value in the array.

 The function has two parameters:
 - {% ihighlight c++ %}int arr[]{% endihighlight %}, an array of integers